-THE VINTAGE ELECTRONICS “EXTRAVAGANZA” , our annual multi-day convention, was held July 8 & 9, 2016.
+THE VINTAGE ELECTRONICS “EXTRAVAGANZA” , our annual multi-day convention, is held every year in July.
 This show draws collectors from all over the U.S., Canada, and the world.
 See pix of this on this site.

 These meets feature a silent auction, contests, donation auction, and our popular “Radio Rescue”.